Maybe it’s something you’ve been dreaming of for your whole life. Or maybe it’s come as a breathtaking surprise.

 Basically, anything you need to know about caring for your little bean, you can find in a book or even online.
 But once baby’s covered, what about momma?
 When you’re getting ready to be a new mom, it can be easy to put so much focus on the little one that you forget about yourself.

 But that’s a mistake.
 Because you can’t take care of the rugrat if you don’t take care of their momma.
-And that means putting your physical and mental health at the top of your to-do list, both during pregnancy and after.
+And that means putting your Physical and Mental Health and Recovery for women, at the top of your to-do list, both during pregnancy and after.

 The Role of Diet